interpretml/DiCE/README.rst

 **Model**

-We support pre-trained models as well as training a model using Tensorflow.
-Here's a simple example.
+We support pre-trained models as well as training a model.
+Here's a simple example using Tensorflow.

 .. code:: python